MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 ## Make it Responsive
 * made the header responsive
+* I noticed what host context was for and realized I didnt need overlayLoading component
+* refactored to remove overlayLoading component

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards